 Save Energy Save Money Live Comfortably

-In fact, in homes that are fitted with these three energy saving tips, there will be energy saving for many years.
-And by energy saving, there will almost be no need for ESCOM power.
-When one considers the plight of ESCOM and the potential for massive electrical power hikes.
+There will be energy saving for many years in homes that are fitted with these three energy-saving tips.
+And by energy saving, there will almost be no need for ESCOM power when one considers the plight of ESCOM and the potential for massive electrical power hikes.